About the CPC

 Take a Virtual Tour of Petts Student Health Center

-The standardized patients (SPs) are trained to role play clinical case scenarios and to provide constructive feedback to you after your encounters.
-The SP's are individuals of all ages who receive training in health care communications, interpersonal relationship building, the performance expectations of various health professional students, and the basics of health care encounters.
+Standardized patients (SP) are trained to portray a patient with specific healthcare needs.
+The SPs are individuals of all ages who receive training in health care communications, interpersonal relationship building, the performance expectations of various health professional students, and the basics of health care encounters.

 The robotic patient simulators also provide learning opportunities for you as you work with a team of others to engage in constructed clinical scenarios that are frequently of a more critical or emergency nature.
 The simulators offer ideal circumstances for practicing or assessing performance of complex and invasive clinical skills and the communications and functioning of the care team itself.